 On-campus students wishing to be admitted to the school while working on eligibility requirements and application can apply for admission to the School of Education by completing a Pre-Professional Application.
 A minimum GPA of 2.5, based on UW–Madison coursework, is required to transfer into the school.
 This GPA may be modified by the Last 60 Credits rule (detailed below).
 It is not necessary to be a "pre-professional” student before applying to a professional program.
 Admission as a “pre-professional” student does not guarantee admission to the professional program.

-It is strongly recommended that students interested in a School of Education program meet with an academic advisor in Education Academic Services (EAS), 139 Education Building, 1000 Bascom Mall.
+It is strongly recommended that students interested in a School of Education program meet with an academic advisor in the School of Education Student Services office, 139 Education Building, 1000 Bascom Mall.
 Students may call 608-262-1651 to schedule an appointment with an advisor.
 Prospective art education majors should meet with the art education program coordinator, Dr. Mary Hoefferle.

 Prospective Transfer Students

 Prospective transfer students should meet as early as possible with the art education program coordinator and with an advisor at Education Academic Services.
 Studio and aesthetics coursework taken at another institution may need to be evaluated by the art department advisor or a faculty member in the art department.
-Because students interested in art education must meet minimum eligibility requirements and apply within strict deadlines, prospective transfer students should meet with an Education Academic Services advisor as soon as possible.
+Because students interested in art education must meet minimum eligibility requirements and apply within strict deadlines, prospective transfer students should meet with an advisor in the School of Education Student Services office as soon as possible.

 Applicants not already enrolled on the UW–Madison campus must be admissible to the university to enroll in a School of Education program.
 Admission to UW–Madison requires a separate application and admission process.
 See UW–Madison Office of Admissions and Recruitment for application information.